dannsam/xenko-docs/manual/xenko-for-unity-developers/index.md

 ### Transform component

-Like GameObjects in Unity®, each entity in Xenko has a [Transform component](xref:SiliconStudio.Xenko.Engine.TransformComponent) that sets its position, rotation, and scale in the world.
+Like GameObjects in Unity®, each entity in Xenko has a [Transform component](xref:SiliconStudio.Xenko.Engine.TransformComponent) which sets its position, rotation, and scale in the world.

-Even empty entity have a Transform component, because every object in the scene must have a particular position.
-You can use transformation gizmos to position an entity correctly in the world.
-Alternatively, enter _position_, _rotation_, and _scale_ parameters in the **Property grid** under Transform component.

 ![Transform component](media/xenko-vs-unity-entity-transform-component.png)

+Even empty entities have a Transform component, because every entity in the scene must have a position.

 ## Assets